 You should always be aware that in most cases, there is an insurance policy that is enforced to compensate you for your injuries should you choose to file a personal injury lawsuit in Savannah, Georgia, against the negligent business or person.
 Even if you were leaving a business one night and you were attacked in the parking lot, you can still file a personal injury lawsuit against the property owner despite the attacker getting away.
 If you have been hurt in an accident, you should consult with a Savannah personal injury attorney right away.
 There is absolutely no harm in determining if insurance coverage is available to compensate you for your injuries and damages that could have been prevented.
-The Bader Law Firm, LLC has experience in handling Savannah personal injury claims.
+Bader Scott Injury Lawyers has experience in handling Savannah personal injury claims.
 Schedule a free case evaluation today.

 What are the Different Kinds of Personal Injury Cases in Savannah, Georgia?

 When you hear the term car accident, you automatically think about a personal injury claim.
 However, there are countless other ways you can be injured and still have the right to pursue a personal injury claim against the liable party.
 There are many situations that leave the other party liable or responsible for the damages that were incurred as a result of the particular incident in question.
 Here are a few of the other common kinds of personal injury claims that are filed in the Savannah, Georgia, area.